lobrien/FRC2025/docs/git.md

 But there's no need for anything but your editor.
-If, when trying to push your commits or trying to pull changes, you see the following dialog, select "Pull then Push". ("Force push" is saying "Nope, I'm certain I'm correct, use my stuff without asking any more.")
+If, when trying to push your commits or trying to pull changes, you see the following dialog, select "Pull then Push". ("Force push" is saying "Nope, I'm certain I'm correct, use my stuff without asking anymore.")

 ![VS Code Merge Conflict dialog](./media/git-conflicts-pull-push-ui.png)